kayiwa/combine-playbook/README.md

 ### Installation Steps

  * Install ansible [http://docs.ansible.com/ansible/latest/intro_installation.html] on your client machine.
+If you're using Windows as your client, please refer to these instructions: http://docs.ansible.com/ansible/latest/intro_windows.html#using-a-windows-control-machine

  * Exchange ssh keys with your server.